 School will provide all equipment that children will require.
 We ask that children only bring:

-Hand hygiene All children will be encouraged to wash their hands at regular intervals throughout the day for example, on entry to school, before lunch and after using equipment such as iPads and play equipment.
-Three hand gel dispensers have been purchased and are positioned outside of the main entrances.
+All children will be encouraged to wash their hands at regular intervals throughout the day for example, on entry to school, before lunch and after using equipment such as iPads and play equipment.
+Three hand gel dispensers are positioned outside of the main entrances.
 Hand gel and hand wipes are also available and these will be used under supervision of class teacher or teaching assistant.
 When the weather improves, the mobile handwashing kits can be brought back into use.

 All staff are trained in First Aid at Work (including lunchtime supervisors).
 Mrs Tully and Mrs Stones are the designated first aiders.